recursivetree/seat-billing/README.md

 The package name is `recursivetree/seat-billing`.

-You should schedule a job to run Monthly called 'billing:update'.
-This will calculate the bills for the corps each month.
+You should schedule a job running 'billing:update' as often as you want the live data to be updated.

 Good luck, and Happy Hunting!!  o7